 You will notice that loggin in into master.gnome.org will result in your home directory being empty, don’t worry, you did not lose any of your files but master.gnome.org is now currently hosting your home directories itself.
 As you may have been aware of adding files to the public_html directory on master resulted in them appearing on your people.gnome.org/~userid space.
 That was unfortunately expected as both master and webapps2 (the machine serving people.gnome.org’s webspaces) were mounting the same GlusterFS share.

 We wanted to prevent that behaviour to happen as we wanted to know who has access to what resource and where.
 From today master’s home directories will be there just as a temporary spot for your tarballs, just scp and use ftpadmin against them, that should be all you need from master.
-If you are interested in receiving or keeping using your people.gnome.org’s webspace please mail
+If you are interested in receiving or keeping using your people.gnome.org’s webspace please mail stating so.

 Other news – a shiny and new error 500 page has been deployed